The Springfield Symphony Orchestra is under the direction of Maestro Kevin Rhodes, Music Director and Conductor.

 Since returning to the US in 2001 to take over the leadership of the Springfield Symphony Orchestra in Massachusetts and Traverse Symphony Orchestra in Michigan, he has devoted himself to the building of those two ensembles as well as attending to the many outreach and education activities of those institutions.
 In the Springfield area, Rhodes has collaborated with Bay Path College, Westfield State University, Springfield Technical Community College, The Community Music School of Springfield, The Academy of Music in Northampton, Amherst College and many other educational institutions, in addition to the school systems of many area cities including Springfield, Longmeadow, West Springfield and Westfield, to help bring people both young and old closer to classical music.
 Under his leadership, those ensembles and audiences have experienced tremendous growth and enthusiasm about classical music.
 With the start of the 2010-2011 season, he took the reigns as Conductor of the Pro Arte Chamber Orchestra of Boston and has been invigorating that ensemble with his trademark energy.

-The 2014-2015 season sees Maestro Rhodes returning to the Paris Opera for productions of “Nutcracker” throughout November and December as well as “Swan Lake” in March and April.
-He then returns to the Vienna State Opera in May and June for “La Sylphide” and the annual Nureyev Gala, a four-hour event celebrating the life and career of the famed Russian dancer and choreographer on the occasion of his birthday.
-Kevin will also make his debut this season with the Santa Fe Symphony in New Mexico.
-Having had his first positions after college in Albuquerque as the Music Director of the Civic Light Opera and professor of piano at the University of New Mexico, Maestro Rhodes is particularly looking forward to revisiting that part of the world and making music there again.
+The 2014-2015 season saw Maestro Rhodes returning to the Paris Opera for productions of “Nutcracker” throughout November and December as well as “Swan Lake” in March and April.
+This summer, he returns to the Vienna State Opera for “La Sylphide” and the annual Nureyev Gala, a four-hour event celebrating the life and career of the famed Russian dancer and choreographer on the occasion of his birthday.
+Kevin will also make his debut this summer with the Santa Fe Symphony in New Mexico.
+Having had his first positions after college in Albuquerque as the Music Director of the Civic Light Opera and professor of piano at the University of New Mexico, Maestro Rhodes is particularly looking forward to revisiting that part of the world and making music there again!

 Rhodes began his professional conducting career at the age of 16 in his hometown of Evansville, Indiana.
 He received his B.M. in Piano Performance from Michigan State University where he studied conducting with Maestro Leon Gregorian, and earned his M.M. in Orchestral Conducting at the University of Illinois under the tutelage of Paul Vermel.